SepehrMahmoud-i/hello-world/README.md

 # Hello World!
 this file has md format that it's recommended to use this format for each git repo

-this repository is just have 2 files:
+this repository have some files:
 1)index.html
 2)bluestyle.css
+.
+.
+.

+This line was added in github